joe-crick/UpAndRunningWithCanJS/FirstComponentContinued.md

     <button id="PlaceAnOrder">Place an Order from {{name}}</button>
     {{/currentRestaurant}}

+Stache templates support both [Mustache](https://github.com/janl/mustache.js/) and [Handlebar](http://handlebarsjs.com/) template formats.
+For more information on the details of these formats, see the respective websites.

 ###Keys
 The keys in the Stache template are the text portions bounded by curly braces, e.g., {{*my-text*}}.